-Cloud computing is gaining in popularity and practicality each year and by 2020, it may become a standard.
+Cloud computing is gaining popularity and practicality each year; by 2020, it may become a standard.
 So far, there are three aspects of cloud computing in use, SaaS (Software as a Service), PaaS (Platform as a Service), and IaaS (Infrastructure as a Service).
-Cloud computing has enabled businesses to take their marketing to the next level and it has helped businesses scale accordingly.
+Cloud computing has enabled businesses to take their marketing to the next level, and it has helped businesses scale accordingly.

 Apart from that, cloud computing has also simplified the distribution of both software and hardware services to consumers across the globe.
 It’s safe to say that the cloud will be the next standard in computing and the way we use technology in our everyday lives.

 Cars that drive themselves

 Ever since Y2K, people have anticipated flying cars.
 Well, there are no flying cars on the horizon yet; instead, we got the self-driving car concept.
 The concept of self-driving cars is still being developed by Google and Tesla Motors, but significant progress has been made in recent years, and by 2020, we may get to see them in commercial use.
 The idea of self-driving cars revolves around eliminating the human factor in driving and thus reducing the number of traffic accidents and traffic jams.

 By eliminating the human factor, self-driving cars are also eliminating all the fun of driving.
 However, that’s not necessarily a bad thing, as cars will now reduce both the stress and the number of horrible accidents on the road.
 Tesla’s CEO Elon Musk stated on Twitter that full self-driving capability features for cars will be available in “3 months maybe, 6 definitely.”